Geralt1983/Work-OS/replit.md

 2. Tasks are actionable (clear, concrete next steps)
 3. Stale clients are surfaced (2+ days without moves)

+## Backlog Resurfacing

+Prevents backlog stagnation through multiple mechanics:

+**"One From The Back" Rule**: After 5 moves from active/queued without touching backlog, the system triggers a reminder to pull from backlog.

+**Backlog Aging**: Tasks are tracked when they enter backlog:
+- 7+ days in backlog = "aging" (flagged in suggestions)
+- 10+ days = eligible for auto-promotion to Queued

+**Backlog Health Scoring**: Per-client metrics include:
+- Oldest task age in backlog
+- Count of aging tasks (7+ days)
+- Average backlog age

+**Backlog Triage**: Weekly or on-demand review that:
+- Lists all aging backlog tasks
+- Recommends promotions based on priority/age
+- Surfaces tasks that may need to be deleted/archived

 ## System Architecture

 ### Frontend Architecture